-To plan, organize, direct and supervise an assigned building maintenance work unit within the Building Maintenance Division of the Facility Services Department; to coordinate work unit activities with other work units, sections, divisions, departments, and outside contractors; and to perform a variety of technical tasks relative to assigned area of responsibility.
+To plan, organize, direct and supervise an assigned building maintenance work unit within the Building Maintenance Division of the Facilities Management Department; to coordinate work unit activities with other work units, sections, divisions, departments, and outside contractors; and to perform a variety of technical tasks relative to assigned area of responsibility.

 SUPERVISION RECEIVED AND EXERCISED